Hiking Gear and .. Pickleball!

 - Repairs: Contact me if you have damaged your items.
 It maybe possible to fix at a minimal or no charge (depending on the circumstance)

-NEW!
+- NEW!
 All orders will be sent using tracking.
 No more letter mail rates.
 Either stuff is getting stolen or people aren’t being honest about orders arriving.
 This affects small items such as rope/line and ridgeline organizers (etc).
+If you ask for it I can still do it (but I won’t cover the package/envelope going missing)

 When you receive your package do not use a box cutter or sharp knife to open it.